someobserver/recurgence/explanations/h/humility/index.md

 \frac{\partial g_{ij}}{\partial t} = -2 R_{ij} + F_{ij} + \mathcal{H}[R] \nabla^2 g_{ij}
 $$

-The humility operator encodes a formal epistemic constraint: **no recursive map is permitted to conflate itself with the territory it models.**
+**No recursive map is permitted to conflate itself with the territory it models.**

+That is, no individual observer is the whole universe.
+The humility operator encodes this as a formal epistemic constraint.

 **See more:** [Mathematics](/math/) / [Wisdom Function and Humility Constraint](/math/08-wisdom-function/)